Skip to content

 mise config generate

-# Enable lockfiles and populate
+# Enable lockfiles and generate the lockfile

 mise settings lockfile=true